Me with our cat,

 optimistic about myself, others, and the world at large with each year that I practice yoga.
 My own practice

-has evolved into a complete commitment to living with the principles of yoga, following (as best as I can)
+has evolved into a commitment to living with the principles of yoga, following (as best as I can)

 the eight fold path of yama (ethical behavior towards others), niyama (observances in one's relationship